 Making recommendations to the Archbishop about ordination for candidates to the diaconate and presbyterate following two year discernment processes that involve personal and panel interviews, psychological assessments, pastoral supervision and observation in life and ministry.

-Alongside study at Youthworks and Moore College and their student ministry supervised by their rector, ordination candidates attend an annual Candidates Conference to learn more about Anglican ministry and be better equipped to serve and meet quarterly with a Ministry Chaplain appointed by MT&D to help them discern God’s leading.
+Alongside study at Youthworks and Moore College and their student ministry supervised by their rector, ordination candidates attend an annual Candidates Conference to learn more about Anglican ministry and be better equipped to serve.
+They also meet quarterly with a Ministry Chaplain appointed by MT&D to help them discern God’s leading.

-Newly ordained deacons joining the Ministry Development (MD) program for three years, which includes 21 workshops, an annual conference, psychometric testing to form a ministry development plan and a 360 evaluation.
+Newly ordained deacons join the Ministry Development (MD) program for three years, which includes 21 workshops, an annual conference, psychometric testing to form a ministry development plan and a 360 evaluation.